roman-aguilera/common-instructions/README.md

 # Common Commands/Instructions that I usually need to reference
 Instead of having to google common commands, I am putting them here for faster reference.
 Anything inside of the `<` `>` symbols is to be changed by the user for their specific use case.
-The actual typed command themselves should not include the `<` `>`.
+The actual typed command themselves should NOT include the `<` `>` symbols.

 ## Installing Ubuntu